dkw-aau/validatingshapes/code/shacl/README.md

 4. Run the jar file by passing the config file as a parameter: `java -jar shacl.jar config.properties`

-###Output
+### Extracted Output Shapes
 You can inspect the extracted shapes saved in the Output directory.
+You will see two files, one in pretty formatting and one in default formatting.